KiTo/OSM-Categories/readme.txt

 In your page just insert the shortcode: [osm-cats]

-Open the plugins settings page for basic settings like:
+Open the plugin settings page for basic settings like:

 - map dimensions
 - map center point